zeditor01/cdc_examples/create_scale_sustain_cdc_systems.md

 many practical observations and opinions that are matters of opinion.
-It is intended to be read in conjuction with the [official product documentation](https://www.ibm.com/docs/en/idr/11.4.0?topic=change-data-capture-cdc-replication), which is IBM-provided reference point for CDC.
+It is intended to be read in conjuction with the [official product documentation](https://www.ibm.com/docs/en/idr/11.4.0?topic=change-data-capture-cdc-replication), which is the definitive IBM-provided reference point for CDC.

 * Author: neale.armstrong@au1.ibm.com
 * IBM Z Data and AI Technical Specialist, IBM Australia.